 To get to the top to train hard is not enough; you have to train smart.
 Knowing yourself is the best starting point.
 Our genetic study for sports is the most complete on the market today.
-It will give you key data to plan your training programme most smartly, helping you to reach your goals and avoid injury.
+It will give you key data to plan your training programme most smartly, helping you to reach your goals while avoiding injury.

 "Everything is written in our genes."

 This DNA Performance Test has the following sections:

-We will analyse your genes and your predisposition to excel more at sports of endurance vs. explosiveness.
+We will analyse your genes and your predisposition to perform at endurance vs explosive sports.
 We will examine the aerobic capacity (VO2max) written in your genes, as well as other abilities related to sport.

 We will see the predisposition of your muscles to strength workouts.
 We can see what your genes say about your muscles’ resistance to fatigue, and we can even assess the capacity of your muscles to regenerate, based on your genetic code.

 Exercise does not affect everyone the same way.
 In your genetic code, we can see your overall predisposition to the benefits of sports: how you are predisposed to lose weight, your insulin sensitivity and the performance of sports, and even your predisposition to the reduction of cholesterol through exercise.

 We can see what your genes say about how your blood pressure may react to exercise, and even your predisposition to lowering it through regular exercise.
 We can understand your genetics’ effect on how exercise might lower your HDL cholesterol, and how easily you can reduce your average heart rate by exercising.

 Risk of Injury

-Several studies have associated certain genotypes with a predisposition to suffering certain types of injuries, involving both joints and other types.
+Several studies have associated certain genotypes with a predisposition to suffering certain types of injuries, involving, for example, the joints.
 We can tell you about this predisposition, expressed in certain genes and associated with greater fragility in the ligaments, and other specific pathologies, like Achilles tendon problems.